BlaiseMoses01/BlaiseMoses01/README.md

   - Learning key AWS services: Lambda, API Gateway, DynamoDB, S3, IAM
   - Building and automating serverless test infrastructure
   - Studying for Certifaction Exams

+- ** AI/ Machine Learning**
+  - Practicing preparing datasets, training and utilizing models, etc.
+  - Looking into ways to apply MCP ( Model Control Protocol) to bridge open source models to proprietary tools , particularly in the context of Playwright automated regression testing.

 To see my recent studies and projects, check out my repo [BrainDump](https://github.com/BlaiseMoses01/BrainDump) , an archive of notes, code examples,  and other key info related to my various studies.
 I maintain a log of my studies and contirbutions in the patch notes!